 The arrival of a baby is a time of great joy and celebration!
 You may wish to seek God’s blessing for the new member of your family and be considering a thanksgiving or baptism.
 No parent can ask anything more significant for their child than having them grow up knowing God’s love personally and experiencing His presence in the centre of their family life.

-We offer two services that may be appropriate for you and your child at this point: Thanksgiving (or Dedication) and Infant Baptism (sometimes called Christening).
+We offer two services that may be appropriate for you and your child at this point: Thanksgiving and Infant Baptism (sometimes referred to as a ‘Christening’).

 Thanksgiving for the Gift of a Child